Torsion-Audio/Scyclone/README.md

 git submodule update --init --recursive

 # build plugin
-# Note: change the following flag to -DCMAKE_GENERATOR_PLATFORM=arm64 if you are using apple silicon
-cmake . -B cmake-build -DCMAKE_GENERATOR_PLATFORM=x64
+cmake . -B cmake-build
 cmake --build cmake-build --config Release

 # build should be here: /cmake-build/Scyclone_artefacts/Release/
 ```

+**Note:** If you use apple silicon you need to download the prebuild onnxruntime library (version 1.12.1) manually.
+The CMake script downloads the x64 version automatically, if no library is found in the modules path.
+Therefore follow the steps below before building the plugin with CMake.

-**Note:** CMake should automatically download the prebuild onnxruntime library (version 1.12.1). **If the script fails**, use the following steps:
+**Note:** CMake should automatically download the prebuild onnxruntime library (version 1.12.1). **If the script fails**, download the library manually:
 - Download [onnx v1.12.1](https://github.com/microsoft/onnxruntime/releases/tag/v1.12.1) (Select your required prebuild)
 - Extract the file and rename to the folder ```onnxruntime-1.12.1```
 - Copy to folder to ```path/to/Scyclone/modules/```